Provost and Vice President for Academic Affairs

 Director of the Center for Writing & Academic Achievement

 The Director for the Center for Writing & Academic Achievement (CWAA) provides academic support services in a welcoming, professional environment that emphasizes collaborative learning and peer tutoring, supplemented with professional-level support.
 The center believes in providing educational opportunities which contribute toward a lifelong love of learning for all Stonehill students.
 The Director oversees the hiring and placement of all teaching assistants and is responsible for the writing and subject tutors on campus.

-The Director of the Office of Disability Services (ODS) is responsible for providing a supportive, proactive environment for students with documented disabilities.
-At Stonehill College the accommodations process requires a partnership between the individual student, ODS, and the greater Community.
+The Director of the Office of Accessibility Resources (OAR) is responsible for providing a supportive, proactive environment for students with documented disabilities.
+At Stonehill College the accommodations process requires a partnership between the individual student, OAR, and the greater Community.
 The director works with students to determine and coordinate reasonable accommodations and to create a level playing field for all students.

 The OCBL Director recruits and advises community groups, develops workshops and consults with faculty, supervises student-led initiatives and organizes conferences on civic engagement, community organizing and leadership.
 He sits on numerous local Boards and Leadership groups and the office now supports almost 60CBL courses, integrating faculty teaching and student learning with community research, service and action projects.
 Dolgon is the founding director of the CTL’s Office of Community-Based Learning and a professor of Sociology.